WE ARE PROUD TO BE INDEPENDENT AND IN NO WAY ASSOCIATED WITH MANUFACTURERS. TO STAY UNBIASED, WE DO NOT ACCEPT FREE PRODUCTS.

 The Yamaha EF2800i

-With a noise rating of 65 dBA (just slightly more noisy than background music), the inverter generator's starting mechanism is centered around a simple traditional pull-start mechanism.
+Operating at a noise rating of 65 dBA (just slightly more noisy than background music), this inverter generator starts up with a classic hand-operated recoil starting mechanism.

 This generator features Yamaha's Smart Throttle™.
 This load-sensing feature automatically adjusts engine speed to match its load in order to offer greater fuel efficiency and noise reduction.